alexoj/FixToggleWalkRun/README.md

 ```

 ## Known issues
-* If you are using SkyrimSoulsRE make sure to rename the dll to "zzFixToggleWalkRun.dll" to ensure it is loaded after it.
-* This plugin assumes you have bAlwaysRunByDefault set to 1 in your INI.
-If you don't it will behave as if you had it
-anyway.

 * Normally the game stores your previous `running` state in the save game and uses that when you load it.
 With this
 plugin installed that will be disregarded.
 In other words, if you press the `Toggle Run` key to walk, and then load a
 save game, you will be walking after, regardless of whether you were running or walking when you created that save game.